 - She has a difficult time not taking things personally, and isn't aware of how her body language and style impacts her team members.

-- She might be able to see it after the fact – when the meeting is over.
-But, almost always, she isn't able to see it real time and do anything about it.
+- She might be able to see her dysfunctional behavior after-the-fact – when the meeting is over.
+But, almost always, she isn't able to see it real-time and do anything about it.

-On the other hand, you can also easily identify a leader who makes the shift from being smart because you'll notice the following.
+On the other hand, you can also easily identify a leader who makes the shift from being smart to being aware because you'll notice the following.

 - She has the ability to engage in dialogue and debate in a constructive manner and without taking disagreement personally.

-- She doesn't shy away from difficult discussion.
+- She doesn't shy away from difficult conversation.

 - She has a reflective ability to hold the vision of others in mind as she advocates for their positions.